 Fortunately, SSL (and its companion HTTPS) scramble that data for the outside world.
 The user and the website can still communicate seamlessly, but anyone trying to spy on this traffic would be left with incomprehensible gibberish that is very difficult to decipher.

 This contributes greatly to the privacy of all visitors to a website, which is especially important when you entrust sensitive information to a website and, of course, the best example remains making a purchase from an online store, in which you enter your credit card numbers.

 Although there are other applications for these protocols, the fundamental differences are clear: to the question “SSH, SSL: what differences?” you are now asked not to answer “a letter”.

 SSH is a tool for webmasters and other technicians to secure a connection to the server, while SSL is a protocol for securing websites, which, while transparent to the user, is nevertheless an integral part of digital life.
 Of course, these two protocols are not incompatible: SSH can use SSL as part of its own security.

-In the face of the threats we all unfortunately face, the presence of these protocols is paramount.
+There too are many cyber threats, the presence of these protocols is paramount.
 Without these two protocols, we would not have the security to do everything we do on the Internet today.